 Where is St Helena is easily the question we get asked the most about our home island, followed by what size is St .Helena, and then amazement at the answers.
-We’re here in Thailand on holiday, explaining where we’re from, but these questions come up wherever we go.
+These questions come up wherever we travel or go on holiday.

 In roughly the right order, these are the main things people want to know: